ethersphere/bee-docs/docs/getting-started/store-with-encryption.md

 ```

 :::danger
 Never use public gateways when requesting full encrypted references, the hash contains sensitive key information which should be kept private.
-Run [your own node](/docs/installation/quick-start) to get the use Bee's encryption features.
+Run [your own node](/docs/installation/quick-start) to get to use Bee's encryption features.
 :::